 and is a wonderful antibiotic, can be very useful.
 A blend of Golden seal, Slippery Elm powder and Licorice can be effective even if not tops in the taste department.

 Recent research has also shown both Thyme and Cinnamon extracts to be effective against Helicobacterpylori.
+I have also found Artemisia to be useful.

 Using Garlic regularly can also help.